seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 After creating this dataset, there are so many interesting findings to explore.
 I supply some here, but feel free to ask for specific requests or try things out yourself!

 ### Peak ELO Ratings
-I start by creating a list of the peak ELO ratings achieved by any fighter in Table 1; this rating could be used as one proxy for determining the greatest fighters of all time (GOATs), but capturing sustained success is also an important metric.
+I start by creating a list of the peak ELO ratings achieved by any fighter in Table 1; this rating can be used as one proxy for determining the greatest fighters of all time (GOATs), but capturing sustained success is also an important metric (see below for my GOAT analysis).
 Fedor Emelianenko narrowly edges out Anderson Silva for peak ELO rating by less than four points.
 Both went on historic runs, but Fedor holds on to the top spot after notable victories over legends of the sport like Antônio Rodrigo Nogueira (#12) and Mirko Cro Cop (#35).
 Islam Makhachev also cracks the top five peak ratings after his dominant performance over Jack Della Maddalena at UFC 322.

 I speculate that the rise of champion vs champion fights across weight classes, starting in 2016 when Conor McGregor moved up to fight Eddie Alvarez for the lightweight title, has contributed to some rating inflation.
 Eleven of the top twenty-one fighters and three of the top five fighters by peak ELO rating have been involved in one of these bouts.
 Henderson is the only fighter to have earned the "double champ" status from this list prior to 2016 (doing so in Pride in 2007).